abstractalgorithms/abstractalgorithms.github.io/_posts/2023-11-17-learning-reactjs-series-a-comprehensive-guide-for-beginners.md

 Dive into React Router to enable navigation in your single-page applications.
 Understand how to set up routes, navigate between pages, and pass parameters.

-- What is React Router
+- What is a React Router
-- Enabling navigations in a single page application using React
+- Enabling navigations in a single-page application using React
-- Setting up routes, navigation paths and parameter passing
+- Setting up routes, navigation paths, and parameter passing

 ### Part 6: State Management with Redux